kapicorp/kapitan/docs/compile.md

         self.root.spec.template.spec.containers = self.kwargs.containers
 ```

-The deployment is an BaseObj which has two main funcations.
+The deployment is an BaseObj which has two main functions.
 New can be used to perform parameter validation & template compilation.
 Body is utilized to set those parameters to be rendered. `self.root.metadata.name` is a direct reference to a key in the corresponding yaml.

 We have established that you may define a library which holds information on classes that represent resource objects.
 The library is then utilized by defined components to generate the required output.